maladziashyn/codechecker/README.md

 (venv) user@host:~/where/you/are$ codechecker --target=/target/directory --exclude="list.py,of_files.py,to_exclude.py"
 ```

-`--target` is the target root directory.
+`--target` or `-t` is the target root directory.

-`--exclude` is a comma separated list of files to exclude from the scan.
+`--exclude` or `-e` is a comma separated list of files to exclude from the scan.

+### Ignored project files

+Files listed in `/target/directory/_dev/codechecker_ignored.txt` will be ignored.

+Add a full file path per one line.